Feemoyo/lista-tarefas/README.md

 # Project Name: Todo List

 ## Description
-This project is a simple todo list application developed.
+This project is a simple todo list application.
 It allows users to create, update, and delete tasks, helping them stay organized and productive.

 ## Features
 - Create new tasks with a title and description